 18 – Catherine Deneuve and English photographer David Bailey are married in London.

-21/29 – Gemini 5 with Gordon Cooper and Charles Conrad Jr aboard makes 120 orbits of the Earth before splashing down safely in the Atlantic Ocean.
+21/29 – Gemini V with Gordon Cooper and Charles Conrad Jr aboard makes 120 orbits of the Earth before splashing down safely in the Atlantic Ocean.

 30 – Gene Vincent appears at Blackpool South Pier.